Lee Yoo-jin (filmmaker): Established reputation as a leading producer

-In a notable reunion with Sul Kyung-gu after a few years, Lee produced the action thriller Cold Eyes, directed and writen by Cho Ui-seok and Kim Byeong-seo, a remake of the 2007 Hong Kong film Eye in the Sky.
+In a notable reunion with Sul Kyung-gu after a few years, Lee produced the action thriller Cold Eyes, directed and written by Cho Ui-seok and Kim Byeong-seo, a remake of the 2007 Hong Kong film Eye in the Sky.
 The film stars Sul Kyung-gu alongside Jung Woo-sung and Han Hyo-joo, and follows detectives from the surveillance team of a special crime unit as they track down a highly efficient and dangerous robber and his crew.
 Cold Eyes made its North American premiere at the 2013 Toronto International Film Festival, and was also screened at the 2013 Busan International Film Festival in the Open Cinema section.
 The film earned box office records with 2.17 million admissions in its first week of release.
 After 17 days, it reached 4 million admissions, admissions.and ultimately reached 5,506,409 total admissions at the end of its run.

 Her next project was reunion with director E J-yong in adapting the 2011 novel "My Palpitating Life" by Kim Ae-ran.
 The film marks director E J-yong's return to commercial filmmaking after focusing on low-budget experimental works such as Actresses (2009) and Behind the Camera (2013).
 In a 2014 interview with South China Morning Post, actors Song Hye-kyo and Gang Dong-won spoke about their decisions to sign on to My Brilliant Life, they stated that the script "read as more restrained, but nevertheless thought-provoking on the subjects of family and loss."
 My Brilliant Life won the Third Place Audience Award at the 17th Udine Far East Film Festival in 2015.

 The film was released under CJ Entertainment in Korea on September 3, 2014.
 It also secured a release contract with Beijing Culture Media in 2014, although Spackman, the investment group under which Zip Cinema operates, declined to clarify whether Chinese distribution would be treated as an import or revenue-sharing quota release.
 In China, the film was distributed by China Film Group, the largest state-owned film enterprise in the country at the time, and opened on approximately 5,000 screens nationwide.

 As of October 2018, the film has been screened on 629 screens, with 1,624,601 admissions and a gross of US$10,799,650 (approximately 12.3 billion won) in South Korean box offices.
 The film resonated particularly well with male viewers and parents.
 In its opening weekend, it ranked third, following the highly-popular Tazza 2 (2014) and English-language French film Lucy (2014).
 The film grossed a total of $7.89 million in its first three weekends.